foreza/kb/readings/atomic-habits.md

 If we focus on the goal alone, we're going to be in for a bad time.
 But these 5 people are also at the absolute top of their sport and they didn't get to where they were by simply dreaming - they had to train.
 Relentlessly.

+Also - survivorship bias is a thing.
+We celebrate the ones who made it, but don't talk about the ones who trained as hard, worked as hard, but didn't make it.

+I want to also chip in a bit here - I'm not somebody you'd consider a "winner".
+I also most certainly didn't work as hard as many of my peers to get to where I am.
+I'm doing OK for myself - but all of this is luck, and a bit of hard work where it counted.
+I have friends who most certainly are struggling to make ends meet.
+This makes me realize that it's important to call out people's efforts and not just celebrate winners.
+Not all winners are created equally, and not all goals are attained equally.

+Kind of a pessimistic view?
+I feel that people can work hard and be appreciated for hard work - and become disillusioned that their hard work didn't pay off.

+As an actionable item, I want to pay it forward as much as I can and call out good, hard work when I see it being done.
+And hype that person up as much as possible.
+That's the LEAST I can do...

 ### Achieving the goal is momentary.

 Messy room cleaned?
 Great!
 It'll get messy again by next week.